Letter 623: We have never met, yet from what we hear of each other we may reasonably trust one another.

 To Faustillianus.
 (361)

-I began helping this man long ago, after hearing fine reports of him from the excellent Gaudentius.
-Now I asked him what I could do that would help him most, and he replied: make you his advocate.
+This man I began to treat kindly long ago, having heard fine words on his behalf from the excellent Gaudentius.
+Now, then, I asked him what I might do to help him most, and he said: if I should make you his helper.

-So I send this letter to secure that alliance, and I trust it will succeed.
+So I am sending this letter to bring about the alliance, and I trust that it will be able to do so.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.